e2b-dev/E2B/DEV.md

 - Add supabase config to this repo so the backend is codified
 - Generated types in go?
 - Clarify naming in the sdk -- fs, filesystem, session, environment, instance?
-- "Pluging" to the SDK - linters, git, the agent protocol
+- "Plugging" to the SDK - linters, git, the agent protocol
 - Better SDK errors and exceptions
 - Allow running commands as user (homedir + sudo) instead of root
 - Use CNI for FC networking